Mahe-git2hub/finance-anamoly-detector/README.md

    The root endpoint (`/` or `/anomalies`) detects anomalous growth/falls over the last 24 hours by default and accepts `period` values such as `2d`, `1w`, `2w`, `1mo`, `1q` and `1y`.
 Pass comma separated tickers via the `tickers` query parameter to override the defaults.
+Append `&visualize=true` to receive an interactive Plotly dashboard (complete with anomaly tables) instead of raw JSON – ideal for quickly inspecting the signals without writing any UI code.
 The previous streaming pipeline remains available under `/live`.

 5. **Launch the real-time dashboard**: